htdebeer/pandocomatic/documentation/pandocomatic_templates.md

     a colon and a backslash, for example `C:\`.
 Note that backslashes might need escaping, like `C:\\`.
 3. Paths *relative* to the *pandocomatic data directory* do not start with a `./` nor a `/`.
-These paths are resolved by prepending the path to the *pandocomatic data directory*.
+These paths are resolved by appending the path to the *pandocomatic data directory*.
 These come in handy for defining general usable *external pandocomatic templates*.